AnnaRichert/Portfolio/Python Project 1.md

 result['us_ratio'] = result['us_born_laureates'] / result['total_laureates']
 # Sort by ratio in descending order to see the highest at the top
 result = result.sort_values('us_ratio', ascending=False)
-# Display the decade with the highest ratio
 result.head(1)
 ````
 **Results**